StefFrustagli/the-italian-hangman-game/README.md

 ##### Introductory nursery rhyme

-The nursery rhyme was created with chat GBT collaboration.
+The nursery rhyme was created with chatGPT collaboration.
 I think it's my favourite part since it sets a merry atmosphere.
 As this type of game is very straightforward, the rhyme was just a funny way for me to convey the most important pieces of information.
 Reading it, the player can learn what the game is about (guessing a word), the language of the word (Italian), and the game's purpose (saving a little man from the Italian hangman) that gives a little bit of extra funny context.

 #### User interactions